tihmstar/libgeneral/README.md

 ## Error checking
 Programs should be written in a way that every line in every function is guaranteed to succeed before the next line executes.
 For example we need to guarantee that a buffer allocation succeeded, before we use the buffer for reading/writing.
 It should be assumed that every function can fail and throw, unless `noexcept` is specified, in which case we can safely expect a function not to throw.
 When `noexcept` is used, a function may still fail and indicate failure through other means (eg. C-style error return codes).
-Although it is discouraged to fallback to such error checking mechanism, unless there is a very good reason to do so (eg in c-style callbacks which don't except a function to throw).
+Although it is discouraged to fallback to such error checking mechanism, unless there is a very good reason to do so (eg in C-style callbacks which don't except a function to throw).
 For a clean and readable error checking the macro `assure` and its variants should be used.
 The macro `assure` takes a condition and throws an error, when the condition is false.